-Kendrick Perkins Has Perfect Reaction To Carsen Edwards ‘Boning’ Cavs
+NESN

 Check out this tweet:

-Yeah, “boning” is one way to put it, Kendrick.
+Yeah, that is one way to put it, Kendrick.

 The former Celtics center recently signed a contract with ESPN to be a part of the network’s NBA coverage.
 And that’s good news for everybody, as Perkins has proven to be one of the more candid talking heads in the business, as well as a great Twitter follow.